spacetelescope/imexam/docs/imexam/imexam_command.rst

 User Specified functions
 ------------------------
 Users may code their own functions and bind them to keys by registering them with the ``imexam`` dictionary through the register method that lives in the exam object.
-The new binding will be added to the dictionary of imexamine functions as long as the key is unique.
+As long as a unique key is provided, the new binding will be added to the dictionary of imexamine functions.
 The new functions do not have to have default dictionaries associated with them.
 The binding is only good for the current object, new instantiations of ``imexam.connect()`` will not have the new function unless the user specifically registers them.

 Here's all the code for a function which saves the cursor location to a file called 'test.list' when the user presses the 'p' key: